-The auditor, Messrs.
-KPMG Professional Services, having satisfied the relevant corporate governance rules on their tenure in office have indicated their willingness to continue in office as auditor.
-In accordance with Section 357 (2) of the Companies and Allied Matters Act of Nigeria, the auditors were re-appointed at the annual general meeting held on 19 June 2010.
+Messrs.
+KPMG Professional Services, having satisfied the relevant corporate governance rules on their tenure in office have indicated their willingness to continue in office as auditor to the Group.
+In accordance with Section 357 (2) of the Companies and Allied Matters Act of Nigeria, therefore, the auditors were re-appointed at the annual general meeting held on 19 June 2019.